r00t-3xp10it/hacking-material-books/metasploit-RC[ERB]/metasploit-API/writing_a_linux_post_module_from_scratch.md

 # 2 - Building the metasploit template

-      The metasploit template its divided in to 3 main funtions. the librarys/class name/mixins (requires/imports), the 'def initialize()' funtion that contains module description/settings, and 'def run()' funtion that contain the script logic (the exploit code logic)
+      The metasploit template its divided in to 3 main funtions. the librarys/class name/mixins that contains module requires/imports, the 'def initialize()' funtion that contains module description/settings, and 'def run()' funtion that contain the script logic (the exploit code)

       At this stage we are going to focous in the 'librarys/classname/mixins' and the 'def initialize()' funtion